vimpunk/cratetorrent/DESIGN.md

 - Download pipeline: downloaders should keep several piece requests queued up for optimal throughput rates.
 This is achieved by sending several piece requests at a time and always keeping the optimal number of piece requests outstanding until choked or the download is complete.
-However, note that this is not implemented at the time, it is only kept here as a note for future implementations.
+See the [download pipeline section](#download-pipeline).
 - The first exchanged message _must_ be the handshake.
 - Apart from the handshake length prefix, all integers are encoded as four bytes in big-endian (i.e. multi-byte integers are sent in network order).